 Free Canada-wide shipping on orders $69+.

-Silvervine is a scent enrichment option often explored when catnip doesn’t work—or when a cat needs something new.
+Silvervine is a scent enrichment option often explored when catnip doesn't work — or when a cat needs something new.
 This article explains what silvervine is, how it affects cats, how it differs from catnip, and when each makes sense.
-It also covers how to use, store, and replace silvervine thoughtfully, helping cat parents make informed choices based on their cat’s individual response rather than trends or hype.
+It also covers how to use, store, and replace silvervine thoughtfully, helping cat parents make informed choices based on their cat's individual response rather than trends or hype.

-At MoriCat, we often hear from cat parents who want to explore scent enrichment beyond catnip.
-While catnip is considered the “gold standard” in the West, many cats—roughly 1 in 3—simply don’t have the genes to respond to it.
+At MoriCat, we often hear from cat parents who want to explore scent enrichment beyond catnip — and for good reason.

 Catnip vs. Silvervine: At a Glance